 Some people find they are more likely to exercise with company.
 Similarly, some writers find ‘writing dates’ can prevent or end writer’s block.
 Ideally, these are in-person meetups in which you both sit in a coffee shop or at either person’s house writing for a set period of time.

-When partnering up, you create accountability external to yourself.
+When partnering up, you create accountability external to yourself. (this is also one of the key benefits of working with a coach).
 Sometimes you need someone to bounce ideas off (or to kick your butt when you’re close to giving up).

 11. Pay attention to what your body needs